 Estimated Capital Investment (CAPEX)

-For a 100 MW annual capacity plant, the total upfront investment might land somewhere in the $5.5 – $7 million range.
+For a 100 MW annual capacity plant, the total upfront investment might land in the $5.5–$7 million range.
 This would typically break down into:

-- Initial Working Capital: (You’ll need this for buying your first batch of raw materials and to cover initial operating costs before revenue starts flowing) Maybe $0.5 – $1 million.
+- Initial Working Capital: (Needed for the first batch of raw materials and to cover initial operating costs before revenue flows) Maybe $0.5–$1 million.

-If you break that down, it works out to an investment cost per Watt of installed annual capacity of roughly $0.055 – $0.07/W.
+This works out to an investment cost per Watt of installed annual capacity of roughly $0.055–$0.07/W.

 Projected Operating Costs (OPEX – Annual)

-Your annual operating costs – what it takes to keep the lights on and the machines running – are heavily influenced by the price of raw materials and how much you actually produce.
+Your annual operating costs—what it takes to keep the lights on and the machines running—are heavily influenced by raw material prices and production volume.

-- Raw Materials: This is the big one, potentially making up 70-80% of your module production cost.
-For a 100 MW output, this could be in the ballpark of $30 – $40 million annually, though this really depends on cell prices and other material costs at the time.
+- Raw Materials: This is the largest component, potentially making up 70-80% of your module production cost.
+For a 100 MW output, this could be in the ballpark of $30–$40 million annually, depending heavily on current cell prices and other material costs.

 Revenue Projections

-- Estimated Production Output: If your 100 MW plant is running at, say, 85% utilization (which is a reasonable target), it’ll produce about 85 MW of modules.
-If the average module power is around 340Wp, that’s roughly 250,000 modules a year.
+- Estimated Production Output: If your 100 MW plant runs at 85% utilization (a reasonable target), it will produce about 85 MW of modules.
+With an average module power of 340Wp, that’s roughly 250,000 modules a year.

-- Average Selling Price (ASP): Looking at the Algerian market, we’ve seen module prices reported around €0.625/W (which is about $0.67/W) for specific projects, according to PV Magazine.
-However, for planning purposes, it’s always smart to be a bit conservative.
-Let’s assume an ex-factory price (the price as it leaves your factory doors) in the $0.35 – $0.45/W range.
-This will depend on the technology you’re using and what the market conditions are like when you sell.
+- Average Selling Price (ASP): In the Algerian market, module prices have been reported around €0.625/W (about $0.67/W) for specific projects, according to PV Magazine.
+However, for planning purposes, it’s always smart to be conservative.
+Let’s assume an ex-factory price in the $0.35–$0.45/W range.
+This will depend on your technology and prevailing market conditions.

-- Annual Revenue Forecast: So, if you’re selling at an ASP of $0.40/W and you’re selling 85 MW worth of modules, your annual revenue would be around $34 million.
+- Annual Revenue Forecast: At an ASP of $0.40/W and selling 85 MW of modules, your annual revenue would be around $34 million.

 Profitability Analysis (Example)

 - Gross Profit Margin: This is your (Revenue minus Cost of Goods Sold) divided by Revenue.
-Your Cost of Goods Sold (COGS) is mostly your raw materials.
-So, if raw materials cost you, say, $0.30/W, and you sell for $0.40/W, your material gross margin is $0.10/W, or 25%.
+Your COGS is dominated by raw materials.
+For instance, if materials cost you $0.30/W and you sell for $0.40/W, your material gross margin is $0.10/W, or 25%.

-- EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization): This is a really key number that tells you how profitable your core operations are, before factoring in things like financing costs and taxes.
+- EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization): This key metric indicates the profitability of your core operations before financing and accounting decisions.

-- Net Profit Margin: In solar module manufacturing, this typically hovers in the 5-15% range, but it’s incredibly sensitive to how efficiently you run things, your scale of operation, and, of course, market prices.
+- Net Profit Margin: In solar module manufacturing, this typically hovers in the 5-15% range, but it’s highly sensitive to operational efficiency, scale, and market prices.

 Return on Investment (ROI) & Payback Period (Example)